 One effective way to analyze bounce rates is to check and see if any of your pages have high bounce rates.
-Afterwards, check and see how deep other visitors are going into your site.
+Afterward, check and see how deep other visitors are going into your site.

-If some of your visitors are still making it through the different pages on your website, but you still have a high bounce rates – you could have a user experience or content problem.
+If some of your visitors are still making it through the different pages on your website, but you still have a high bounce rate – you could have a user experience or content problem.
 If a large majority are dropping off quickly (80%+), your site probably suffers from slow load times or server problems prohibiting the visitor from entering the site.

 These types of metrics need to have constant attention.
 Bounce rates can effectively easily point out problems to you if you know how to analyze it.